 It has been reported that Montana is facing a shortage of practicing nurses and nursing educators as baby boomers age and as veteran nurses get close to retiring.
-In response to this shortage, nursing education is attempting to speed up the training of nurses to meet the upcoming expected shortage.
+In response to this shortage, nursing education attempts to speed up nurses' training to meet the upcoming expected deficit.

 To help meet the nursing shortage, numerous traveling nurses are now in demand.
 With our current concern for health care costs and local expertise, now (more than ever), we embark on a "journey of discovery" as we mutually assess the upcoming talent and abilities of nursing students.
-Many practicing registered nurses, also, are willing to learn the expert skills to help meet the current health care demand.
-Nursing resumes are now improved by inclusion of personal health care talents, employment interests, and commitments to high technological skills (such as Telehealth).
+Many practicing registered nurses are also willing to learn expert skills to help meet the current healthcare demand.
+Nursing resumes are improved by including personal health care talents, employment interests, and commitments to high technological skills (such as Telehealth).